The Important Artists and Works of Direct Carving

 This work was part of Bourgeois' Personnages, a series of about 80 carved sculptures, as art historian Nancy Spector described, embodying "the essential themes and obsessions of all her subsequent work.
 Described by Bourgeois as her first truly mature artistic effort, these life-size, semi-abstract, vaguely anthropomorphic sculptures created between 1945 and 1955 functioned as surrogates for real people close to her - some departed, some forsaken, and some eminently present. " When exhibiting the pieces, the artist placed them in various groupings, as Spector noted, "to create a "reconstruction" of her past with this display of surrogates...the Personnages were as much conjured as they were carved, nailed, and painted."

-Painted wood on stainless steel base - Solomon R. Guggenheim Museum, New York, New York
+Painted wood on stainless steel base - The Solomon R. Guggenheim Museum, New York, New York, New York

 Modell fur eine Skulptur (Model for a Sculpture)